Cindy Acree: Legislative career

 At the height of her legislative career, Acree served as the Vice-Chair for the Health & Environment and the Chair for the Legislative Audit Committee.
 She also sat on the Finance Committee.
 She served on the Behavioral Health Transformation Council and Oversight of Mental Health in the Prison subcommittee.
 In 2012, she was appointed to serve on the National Conference of State Legislatures (NCSL) Human Services and Welfare Commission.
 Acree has held numerous government appointments including: President of the Aurora City Budget Committee; Director, Cherry Creek School District Facility Planning Committee and an appointment by Governor Bill Owens to the Cardiovascular Health Coalition.
-Acree has been endorsed by the National Rifle Association and was given the "Colorado Lawmaker Award" by the Denver Women's Commission and Colorado Women's Chamber of Commerce.
+Acree has been endorsed by the NRA Political Victory Fund and was given the "Colorado Lawmaker Award" by the Denver Women's Commission and Colorado Women's Chamber of Commerce.
 The Colorado Farm Bureau designated Acree as a friend of Farm Bureau for her work in the 67th General Assembly.
 The Civil Justice League recognized her with the Common Sense in the Courtroom Award and she was endorsed by the National Federation of Independent Business.